Most Common Angular Mistakes Every Developer Should Avoid

 However, in addition to these, there are a few other things that every Angular developer must keep in mind while working on this technology.

 Understand the Scope Objects

-We have already mentioned that Angular makes use of the MVC architecture.
+We have already mentioned that Angular makes use of the MVVM architecture.
 Scope in this setting is akin to a glue that ensures that the controller and view stick together.
 Angular has its own scoping rules that are meant to assemble the objects properly.
 So, you need to learn them to avoid any mistakes related to the data and coding.

 Use Event Handling Properly